-The Accelerated Master's Program (AMP) is a competitive program for outstanding SPEA undergraduate students.
-Students may apply to the Master of Public Affairs (MPA), the Master of Health Administration (MHA) or the Master of Science in Environmental Science (MSES) early in their junior year.
+The Accelerated Master's Program (AMP) allows students to complete both their undergraduate and Master's degrees in an accelerated timeframe of five years.
+The AMP is a competitive program for outstanding SPEA students.
+Students may apply to the Master of Public Affairs (MPA) or the Master of Science in Environmental Science (MSES) early in their junior year.

 Participation in this program allows the student to fulfill some graduate program requirements during their senior year.
 Graduate courses count for both graduate and undergraduate degree requirements.
-Before starting the graduate program, students must have satisfied all general education and core requirements, with a minimum of 96 credit hours completed toward their bachelor's degree (90 credit hours for students seeking the MHA degree).
-For additional information, students should contact the appropriate program director.
+Before starting the graduate program, students must have satisfied all general education and core requirements, with a minimum of 96 credit hours completed toward their bachelor's degree.

 The program admits a very few students from among the top 10% of the School's undergraduate majors.
 To be considered:

 - The student must have completed 96 credit hours (including all general education and core requirements) for their undergraduate degree.

 - The student applies for the Master of Public Affairs (MPA) or the Master of Science in Environmental Science (MSES) degree programs via the School's master's programs admission and financial aid application.